lncechvz/CPEP344_DSP/LABORATORY EXERCISE 1/Laboratory1.md

 7. How to calculate FT for 1-D signal?

    ANSWER:
+          The Fourier Transform of the 1-D signal \(f(t)\) is \(F(\omega )\) or \(X_{k}\) depending on whether the signal is continuous or discrete.
+For discrete 1-D signal, obtain your 1D discrete signal (e.g., x[0], x[1], ..., x[N-1]).
+Apply the DFT and calculate the DFT of the signal using the formula above or a library function (like fft in MATLAB).

+Interpret the Results:

+Magnitude: The magnitude of each complex number X[k] represents the amplitude of the corresponding frequency component.

+Phase: The phase (angle) of each complex number X[k] represents the phase shift of the corresponding frequency component.

+Frequency: The frequency index k corresponds to the frequency in the frequency domain.

+After interpreting, plot the magnitude and phase of the DFT output to visualize the frequency content of the signal.

 8. What is meant by magnitude plot, phase plot, power spectrum?